 I was aware that the day was fully booked and as we arrived at the carpark at opening time (10am) it looked busy.
-Obviously with Covid worries and social distancing it made me nervous.
-However as you walk into Bewilderwood you find that because it is set outdoors it is extremely spacious.
-There are no queues as you show your tickets and it feel really safe.
+However as you walk into BeWILDerwood Cheshire you find that because it is set outdoors it is extremely spacious.
+There are no queues as you show your tickets and it feels really safe.

 There are also hand sanitisers everywhere.
 Beside every slide, maze, park, cafe.
 Everywhere.

-Again the mazes all three loved.
-My 10 year old loved the zip wire and there was a special toddler one for Alfie.
-Stepping stones and climbing frames suited everyone also.
-There is a area called Big Hat which was a crafty space where the children could wear hats.
+The mazes at BeWILDerwood Cheshire are amazing.
+My 10 year old loved the zip wire and there was a special toddler zip wire one that Alfie could enjoy.
+The stepping stones and climbing frames suit children of all ages.
+There is an area called Big Hat which was a crafty space where the children could make hats.
 This was a bit young for Meme but Harri & Alfie enjoyed it.
 There is also a story telling space which my younger children loved and engaged with.
-However this was a bit young for Meme.
+Again this was a bit young for Meme.
 However it is a great area just to have a breather for smaller children.

 There are plenty of picnic tables dotted around the woodland to sit and enjoy your food.
 They are also situated close to play areas and slides so your children can play whilst you can sit with a drink and watch them.

-I think a lot of people are struggling financially at the moment.
-For me, I don’t mind paying for days out as long as I feel like it is worth it.
-I am eager to see new places, I love seeing my children outdoors away from ipads and television.
-For a family of 5, Bewilderwood costs £97.
-Which of course seems like a lot.
+For a family of 5, BeWILDerwood Cheshire costs £97.
+This seems like a lot.
 That said everything for a family of 5 is expensive.
-For a day at our local zoo it costs £107.75.
+For a day at our local zoo for a family of 5 it costs £107.75.
 To visit a local adventure park it costs us £48 for a 4 hour session.
 To go and see a film at the cinema is costs roughly £50 and that is for under 2 hours generally.